 HDR photography – Bracketing technique

-The need to apply bracketing is very logic, if you took three photos of the same subject, one at normal exposure, the second at darker exposure and the third at brighter exposure, you would have a better chance of getting a properly exposed shot to choose from.
+The need to apply bracketing is very logical, if you took three photos of the same subject, one at normal exposure, the second at darker exposure, and the third at a brighter exposure, you would have a better chance of getting a properly exposed shot to choose from.
 That is the first obvious option, but the second amazing one is to process the three images in special software to produce an amazing HDR photo.

 Focus Stacking technique

 Focus stacking simply means taking multiple photos of the same subject, each with a different focused spot.
 This is followed by the use of post-processing software like Adobe Photoshop to align the focused portion of each image and blend them into one final-and-focused image.
 It is a really simple technique that everyone can use on their photos.
 Focus stacking technique is usually applied in macro photography, landscape photography, and low light photography.

 Low & high key photography